 The entry fee is $6.70 / 200 THB and it is on the same grounds as the Grand Palace.

 Bangkok has so many excellent markets to check out.
 Though to keep this on the shorter side I will just mention the top choices which many travelers visit.

 Flower Market: The Flower Market is one of Bangkok’s most famous markets.
 As the name implies this is where you can find a sea of flowers being sold.
 The most popular time to visit here is actually midnight when the freshest flowers arrive ready to be sold in stores the next morning.
 If you’re a night owl it’s definitely worth checking out.

 The Chatuchak Weekend Market has everything you could ever want and even things that you probably never would want all in the same place.
 This is Thailand’s biggest market boasting over 15,000 stalls!
 It is also open from Wednesday to Friday, but during the weekend is where this place truly transforms with countless stalls selling anything and everything.

 Boat Trip On The Chao Phraya River

 Now, this isn’t a simple boat trip and return back to the same place, no. The boats on the Chao Phraya River are actually are a form of public transport in Bangkok and it is a great way to see some of the city.
-There are both the contrasts of Bangkok located along the river.
-From the shining and grand temples to the low key markets.
+There are both contrasts of Bangkok located along the river.
+From the shining and grand temples to the low-key markets.